rabdumalikov/eswitch_v5/doc/index.md

 \subsection tutorial-installation Installation

 --------------------------------------------
-Since this library is header-only and on top of that whole library was implemented within single file, thus you can get that file from `eswitch_v5` repository on [github](https://github.com/rabdumalikov/eswitch_v5/blob/main/include/eswitch/eswitch_v5.hpp) and just `#include <eswitch_v5.hpp>`.
+It is a header-only library.
+On top of that entire library was implemented within a single file, thus you can get that [file](https://github.com/rabdumalikov/eswitch_v5/blob/main/include/eswitch/eswitch_v5.hpp) from the [repository](https://github.com/rabdumalikov/eswitch_v5) and just include it.

 \subsection tutorial-license License